WRTeam-in/eshop-multi-doc/docs/flutter/flutter-how-to-create-deep-link-for-share-item.md

 ---

 1. Open your admin panel.
-2. Go to System > Store Settings.
+2. Go to System Settings > Store Settings.
 3. Add android playstore link, ios appstore link, one word scheme and Host name.
 (Note: after release apps in appstore and playstore don't forgot to add your link in admin panel)

 ![eShop](/img/nativelink1.png)